Aditya-1998k/Task-Tracker/README.md

 ✅ **Logging for Debugging** using python logging module (file and console logging)
 ✅ **Integrated with SOA service (SOA_AGENT) for sending welcome letter to user post registration.**
 ✅ **NGINX as Load Balancer for easy scaling.**
+✅ **APScheduler.** for scheduling alert to the member for Opened or Inprogress tasks.

 ### Tech Stack